Hyle-org/vibe-check/README.md

 This part is in charge of running the machine learning model that detect the smile.

-> The aim of this is to compile noir code in a [cairo json](vibe-check-frontend/src/cairo/programs/smile-token-sierra.json) that is then used to run cairo code from browser.
+> The aim of this is to compile cairo code in a [cairo json](vibe-check-frontend/src/cairo/programs/smile-token-sierra.json) that is then used to run cairo code from browser.

 3) [cairo-smile-token](./cairo-smile-token/README.md)

 This part is in charge of locally updating the state of the smile token.

-> The aim of this is to compile noir code in a [cairo json](vibe-check-frontend/src/cairo/programs/smile-sierra.json) that is then used to run cairo code from browser.
+> The aim of this is to compile cairo code in a [cairo json](vibe-check-frontend/src/cairo/programs/smile-sierra.json) that is then used to run cairo code from browser.

 4) [cairo-runner](./cairo-runner/README.md)